AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    ![](assets/configure-feedbackataninstancelevel-step7.png)

-1. To configure the L3 Behavior Change feedback at an instance level, ****[!UICONTROL Enable]****&nbsp;the L3 Feedback.
+1. To configure the L3 Behavior Change feedback at an instance level, ****[!UICONTROL Enable]**** the L3 Feedback.
 The application displays a predefined, mandatory question and a blank question where you can enter a question of your choice.
 1. For the predefined question on the learner’s improvement after taking the course, the answer is in the Likert Scale format.
 That is, managers must choose an option on a scale of Strongly Agree to Strongly Disagree.
 1. Specify the second question for the manager.
 Managers can provide a descriptive answer to this question.
 1. Select the ****[!UICONTROL Make Mandatory]**** check box if you want to make the second question mandatory.